RaveMaker/docker-bind9/README.md

 > docker compose --profile slave up -d

+## entrypoint

 The entrypoint file `named.update` will update the serial of the zones in the master node.
 If you prefer to update the serial manually You can replace the entrypoint in the `docker-compose.yml` file to be the same as the slaves entrypoint.

 ## Docker profile - master